 For low carb or keto alternatives to the breadcrumbs, you can use crushed pork rinds or almond flour or simply skip it altogether.
 The pork rinds and almond flour aren't going to work as well as the breadcrumbs to hold the meatloaf together because they don't absorb the juices as well, which is why breadcrumbs work as a binder so well.
 Personally, if I were making a low carb version, I would simply skip the breadcrumbs and not replace them with anything.

 The seasonings you use are completely up to you.
 I used a basic blend of salt, pepper, basil, onion powder, garlic powder, and Worcestershire sauce.
-I also added a touch of apple liquid smoke to the ground beef mixture and in the glaze for the top of the meatloaf.
+I also added a touch of (affiliate link)apple liquid smoke to the ground beef mixture and in the glaze for the top of the meatloaf.

 There are so many different varieties of meatloaf that you can make.
 The possibilities are endless.
 When adding liquid type of ingredients, like BBQ sauce just make sure your ground beef mixture isn't too wet.
 You can add more breadcrumbs if it is.